THOMASELOVE/500-classes-2025/osia/README.md

 # Observational Studies in Action Claims

-- All claims are due via email to Dr. Love no later than 9 AM Wednesday 2025-02-19.
-- Once all claims are in, we'll identify second readers and select presentation dates.
+- Once all claims are in, we'll identify second readers and select presentation dates through a Google Form Dr. Love will provide.
 - If your OSIA article includes an appendix, or other supplementary materials that I haven't included in the version online, please send those to me today!
 - PDF files are also available on our Shared Drive.